windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

    :::info

    As you can see, the pie chart takes the data in a specific shape.
-The input shouldbe be an object with 2 properties: `labels` and `data`, both of which hold arrays as values.
+The input should be an object with 2 properties: `labels` and `data`, both of which hold arrays as values.
 The _label_ at position `[0]` corresponds to the _data_ at position `[0]`.
 In short, the TypeScript type of the return value should be the following: